berdon/derp/README.md

 ```

 ## Oh, ok...that's cool
 No, wait, it is. `DataBinding<?>`s let us modify primitives and see the changes for free.
-You can path into any hierarchy, including arrays.
-(Ie. setText:Some.Object[2].Here)

 **MainActivity.java**
 ```java